 NOTE.
-Be sure you have installed the latest version of PC Communications software.
+Be sure you have installed the same version of PC Communications software that came with the oscilloscope or a later version.

-Software for your oscilloscope is available through the Software finder on the Tektronix web site.
+Software for your oscilloscope is also available through the Software finder on the Tektronix web site.

 To install the PC Communications software, follow these steps: